shahzadakohinoor/Crypta-Vault/README.md

 * Automated, transparent workflows with reduced paperwork.
 * Reduced human dependency and improved citizen trust.

+## 🧠 Advanced AI Behavioral Sentinel
+Traditional biometric data (fingerprints, face scans) are "static."
+Crypta-Vault utilizes Dynamic Behavioral Biometrics to provide continuous security.

+* **Touch Dynamics:** Monitors the pressure, x-y coordinates, and surface area of touch interactions to detect if a bot or an unauthorized human is using the device.
+* **Keystroke Dynamics:** Analyzes the "dwell time" (how long a key is pressed) and "flight time" (time between keys) to create a unique typing signature.
+* **Navigation Profiling:** Maps the user's habitual pathing through the UI.
+Sudden deviations trigger a Behavioral Mismatch alert.
+* **Anomaly Response:** If the behavior match fails, the system does not just block access but can trigger "honey-pot" data or require multi-factor re-verification.

+## 🔐 Deep Dive: Zero-Knowledge Proof (ZKP) Engine
+The core of the vault's privacy is the ability to prove a statement is true without revealing the data that makes it true.

+* **Predicate Logic:** Instead of sharing an identity document, the user sends a Cryptographic Proof.
+For a loan, the bank's system asks: Income > $50,000 AND Credit_Score > 700.
+* **Trustless Verification:** The proof is verified by the network (Web3 layer), so the bank trusts the result ("True") without ever seeing the user's pay stubs or full credit report.
+* **Selective Disclosure:** Users can set "Access Windows" where an institution can verify a fact only once, preventing long-term data tracking.

+## ⚙️ Governance Automation & Smart Workflows
+The Governance Workflow Engine is designed to reduce human dependency and administrative friction.

+* **Direct API Integration:** The vault connects directly to departments (e.g., Revenue, Health) via secure gateways, allowing for instant document "anchoring".
+* **Immutable Audit Logs:** Every time a government official or system accesses a "Proof," it is logged on a decentralized ledger, making unauthorized data snooping impossible to hide.
+* **Citizen Onboarding:** New welfare scheme applications can be processed in seconds because the eligibility (residency, income, age) is pre-verified within the vault.
 ---
 *Developed as an Open Innovation (S8) Project focusing on High Reliability and Scalable Governance.*
+## @Codexcel⚡
+* **Shahzada Kohinoor (Team Leader)**
+* **Vishesh Kumar Singh**
+* **Hardik Pandey**
+* **Aman Singh Bisht**